Do Go On - 391 - Chris McCandless ; 'Into The Wild'

 You see it a lot on TikTok.

-Trader Joe's.
+Trader gas.

-Which is kind of funny because we don't have that same relationship
+Which is kind of funny because we don't have that same relationship with supermarkets.

 Not really.

-It's not like-
+It's not like.

 I got this from Coles.

-but I don't really see people being like holding it up to the camera,
+But I don't really see people being like holding it up to the camera,

 That is funny.

-Trader Jazz.
+Trader Jamies.

-Anyway, so he's shot a moose, but he didn't have a lot of experience in preserving the
+Anyway, so he's shot a moose, but he didn't have a lot of experience in preserving the meat, and his attempts failed, so the meat was spoiled.

 Oh, poor moose.